Version for visually impaired persons

 (4) Missing information under paragraph 3 does not preclude review of the application.
 Any necessary information may be requested upon submitting the application or afterwards.

-(5) Written complaints and signals shall be filed in person or by letter, fax or e-mail.
+(5) Written complaints and alerts shall be filed in person or by letter, fax or e-mail.
 The Ombudsman may issue a template application form that shall not be mandatory.

-(6) Oral complaints and signals shall be submitted in person or by phone.
+(6) Verbal complaints and alerts shall be submitted in person or by phone.

-(7) Submitting complaints and signals and the whole procedure of their review is free of charge for the applicants.
+(7) Submitting complaints and alerts and the whole procedure of their review is free of charge for the complainants.

 Article 17.
-Written complaints and signals shall be registered and distributed for review by the respective department.
+Written complaints and alerts shall be registered and distributed for review by the respective department.

 Article 18.
-(1) The servant on duty in the reception centre of the Ombudsman shall draw up a protocol about the oral complaints or signals indicating the name and permanent address of the applicant; the violation; and the offender – authority, administration or person.
+(1) The staff member on duty in the reception-room of the Ombudsman shall draw up a protocol about the verbal complaints or alerts indicating the name and permanent address of the complainant; the violation; and the offender against who the complaint is filed – authority, administration or person.

-(2) The protocol shall be entered in the register of complaints and signals.
+(2) The protocol shall be entered in the register of complaints and alerts.

 Article 19.
-In case the applicant requests that his or her identity is kept secret, no data about his or her identity shall be entered in the register.
+In case the complainant requests that his or her identity is kept secret, no data about his or her identity shall be entered in the register.

 Article 20.
-(1) Anonymous complaints and signals as well as such concerning violations committed more than two years ago shall not be reviewed.
+(1) Anonymous complaints and alerts as well as such concerning violations committed more than two years ago shall not be reviewed.

-(2) In case the complaints or signals referred to in the preceding paragraph are of particular public significance, the Ombudsman may conduct an inspection acting upon his own initiative.
+(2) In case the complaints or alerts referred to in the preceding paragraph are of particular public significance, the Ombudsman may conduct an inspection acting upon his own initiative.

 Article 21.
-(1) Complaints and signals entered in the register shall be assigned for review to a servant from the respective department.
+(1) Complaints and alerts entered in the register shall be assigned for review to a staff member from the respective department.

 (2) Departments shall cooperate with each other in case an application concerns several departments.

 Article 22.
-(1) A servant to whom complaints or signals have been assigned shall review their admissibility.
+(1) A staff member to whom complaints or alerts have been assigned shall review their admissibility.

-(2) Where required, additional data may be requested from the applicant.
+(2) Where required, additional information may be requested from the complainant.

-(3) The availability of other remedies is no ground for inadmissibility of the complaint or signal.
-If a complaint or signal concerns an issue that may be reviewed by a superior administrative body or another specialized body, the Ombudsman may advise the applicant to refer the issue to the respective authority unless he deems it necessary to review the issue personally.
+(3) The availability of other remedies is no ground for inadmissibility of the complaint or alert.
+If a complaint or alert concerns an issue that may be reviewed by a superior administrative body or another specialized body, the Ombudsman may advise the complainant to refer the issue to the respective authority unless he deems it necessary to review the issue personally.

-(4) Where a complaint or signal falls outside the powers of the Ombudsman, he may notify the applicant about this and advise him to address another authority.
+(4) Where a complaint or alert falls outside the powers of the Ombudsman, he may notify the complainant about this and advise him to address another authority.

-(5) The Ombudsman may forward a complaint or a signal to another competent authority with the consent of the applicant.
+(5) The Ombudsman may forward a complaint or an alert to another competent authority with the consent of the complainant.

 Article 23.
-(1) The servant to whom the review of a complaint or signal has been assigned conducts an inspection by collecting information, requesting and inspecting documents, monitoring directly the work of the authorities and persons referred to in Article 9, para 1, item 1 etc.
+(1) The staff member to whom the review of a complaint or an alert has been assigned conducts an inspection by collecting information, requesting and inspecting documents, monitoring directly the work of the authorities and persons referred to in Article 9, para 1, item 1, etc.

 (3) The Ombudsman may commission research and expert reports if he deems it necessary for the purpose of the inspection.

 Article 24.
-(1) The inspection concludes by sending a written response to the applicant.
+(1) The inspection concludes by sending a written response to the complainant.

 (2) The response under paragraph 1 shall report the outcome of the inspection and shall comprise: